spcbrn/q_rewrite/README.md

 # DevMountain Q Rewrite Project

-This is a ground-up rewrite of DevMountain's Q application.
+This is a ground-up rewrite of DevMountain's student queue application, `The Q`.

 ## Table of Contents